 - Direct bolting may introduce uneven force distribution

-- Overhanging test article may introduce resonances
+- Overhanging DUT may introduce resonances

 - Heavy or unbalanced loads may cause off-axis forces